ceramic-sf/quick-boi-source/bolq.md

 Given that [anything is possible](#everything-that-can-happen-does-happen-in-the-multiverse), you could have a rabbit formed out of a pot of boiling water.
 As each particle happens to change in exactly the right way at the right time.
 This involves a large number of particles, and so there is a smaller [measure](#a-measure-is-a-portion-of-an-infinite-set) of universes where this happens than where it happens for a mouse.
 In fact it is far more likely for a small number of particles in your mind to change such that you have a memory of a rabbit forming from the water, but the water did not change.
 So a hallucination occurs in a greater measure of universes.
 Greater still is the measure of universes where none of this happened and you simply made tea.

 *Spontaneous events occur in smaller measure of the universe.
-An explanation of those events involves a description of all the possible events also occuring in the multiverse.*
+An explanation of those events involves a description of all the possible events also occurring in the multiverse.*

 ### People become more alike over time